mashrursakif/ascii-converter/README.md

 # ASCII Image Converter

-A C program for converting images to ASCII art
+A C program for converting images to ASCII text

 ## Functionality